-For all OCP NIC 3.0 card use cases, each port shall implement the green Link/Activity LED and a bicolor green/amber speed A/B LED.
+For all OCP NIC 3.0 card use cases, each port shall implement the green/amber Link/Activity LED and a bicolor green/amber speed A/B activity LED.

-When the OCP NIC 3.0 card is viewed from the horizontal position, and with the primary component side facing up, the Link/Activity LED shall be located on the left side for each port and the speed LED shall be located on the right side for each port.
+When the OCP NIC 3.0 card is viewed from the horizontal position, and with the primary component side facing up, the Link/Activity LED shall be located on the left side for each port and the speed-activity LED shall be located on the right side for each port.
 The port ordering shall increase from left to right.

-The placement of the Link/Activity and Speed LEDs on the faceplate may be left up to the discretion of the OCP NIC 3.0 card designer.
+The placement of the Link/Activity and Speed-Activity LEDs on the faceplate may be left up to the discretion of the OCP NIC 3.0 card designer.
 The LED port association shall be clearly labeled on the OCP NIC 3.0 card.
+For 4xSFP and 2xQSFP configurations, no LEDs are expected on the OCP NIC 3.0 card.